tuyenshares/personal-website/content/post/imbalanced-dataset-sampling/index.md

 ---
 ![](imbalanced-dataset-1-.jpg)

-For my very first project in machine learning trying to predict stroke, I've encountered the common problem of handling imbalanced datasets and I wanted to share with you some thoughts about it.
+For my very first project in machine learning trying to predict stroke, I've encountered the common problem of handling imbalanced datasets and I wanted to share with you some reflections after having worked on it.

 ### What is an imbalanced dataset?